-Required Courses IAS A5000 Inventing the Americas IAS A5010 Graduate Research Methodology 3 Elective Courses Approved graduate courses in 21 disciplinary or interdisciplinary fields Capstone Seminar OR Thesis Credits 3 Subtotal: 30 Dominican Studies Track Required MA courses (6): IAS A5000 Inventing the Americas IAS A5010 Graduate Research Methodology 3 Required Dominican Studies Track courses (12): IAS 51000 The Dominican People from Pre-3 Columbian Time to the 1844 Independence The Dominican People from the 1844 IAS 52000 3 Independence to the Present IAS 51004 Dominican Society: From African 3 Black Slavery to the Advent of Trujillo SOC 51004 Dominican Society: From African 3 Black Slavery to the Advent of Trujillo IAS 52004 The Dominican People in the United 3 States: From Migrants to Rooted SOC 52004 The Dominican People in the United 3 States: From Migrants to Rooted People Three elective courses 9 Thesis or Capstone: IAS A7000 Thesis Research 3 IAS A7010 MA Capstone Seminar 3 Subtotal: 30 Human Rights Track Required Courses (6) IAS A5000 Inventing the Americas Graduate Research Methodology IAS A5010 3 Three elective courses 9 Select 4 elective courses in Human Rights (12) from the below.
-IAS A6o8o Gated Cities, Gated Communities, 3 Gated Minds IAS A6090 Labor Strategies in the Americas 3 Race and Gender Across the IAS A6010 3 Americas IAS A6051 Markets, Power, and People OR Human Rights project in program elective, with the MA Committee approval.
-Thesis or Capstone (3) IAS A7000 Thesis Research 3
+IAS A5000 IAS A5010 Inventing the Americas Graduate Research Methodology 3 Elective Courses : Approved graduate courses in disciplinary or interdisciplinary fields 21 Capstone Seminar OR Thesis Credits 3

+Dominican Studies Track

+Required MA courses (6):

+IAS A5000 Inventing the Americas

+IAS A5010 Graduate Research Methodology 3

+Required Dominica n Studies Track courses (12):

+IAS 51000 The Dominican People from Pre- 3

+Columbian Time to the 1844

+Independence

+IAS 52000 The Dominican People from the 1844 3

+Independence to the Present

+IAS 51004 Dominican Society: From African 3

+Black Slavery to the Advent of Trujillo

+SOC 51004 Dominican Society: From African 3

+IAS 52004 Black Slavery to the Advent of Trujillo The Dominican People in the United States: From Migrants to Rooted People 3

+SOC 52004 The Dominican People in the United States: From Migrants to Rooted People 3

+Three elective courses 9

+Thesis or Capston ie:

+IAS A7000 Thesis Research 3

+IAS A7010 MA Capstone Seminar 3

+Subtotal: 30

+Human Rights s Track

+Required Courses (6)

+IAS A5000 Inventing the Americas

+IAS A5010 Graduate Research Methodology 3

+Three elective courses 9

+Select 4 elective of courses in Human Rights (12) from the below.

+IAS A6080 Gated Cities, Gated Communities, Gated Minds 3

+OR Human Rights project in program elective, with the MA Committee approval.